KAIST-Visual-AI-Group/Diffusion-Assignment4-Distillation/README.md

 **Task 3**
 - [ ] CLIP score evaluation `eval.json` (output of `eval.py`)
-- [ ] Output results of edited images using the provided prompts and images
+- [ ] Output results of generated images using the provided prompts

 </details>